-Ohio GOP lawmakers push to repeal energy bill amid scandal
+Ohio governor reverses course, calls to repeal energy law

 Nonetheless, Lanese says that behind-the-scenes there is a movement to hold a hearing on the majority-led bill as soon as possible as “Ohioans deserve answers.”

+Associated Press writer Andrew Welsh-Huggins in Columbus contributed to this report.
 Farnoush Amiri is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 Sign up for Daily Newsletters